The Royal Ascot Festival

 The St. James’s Palace Stakes

 The superstar Frankel also won this race in 2011.
-Some all-time British milers, like Tudor Minstrel (1947) and Brigadier Gerard (1971) were victorious in the St. James’s Palace.
-In 2000, Giant’s Causeway won as part of a streak of five straight Group One victories; a streak finally stopped when he just missed in the Breeders’ Cup Classic, finishing second.
+Some all-time British milers, like Tudor Minstrel (1947) and Brigadier Gerard (1971), have been victorious in the St. James’s Palace.
+In 2000, Giant’s Causeway won as part of a streak of five straight Group One victories; a streak that was finally stopped when he just missed in the Breeders’ Cup Classic, finishing second.

 The Prince of Wales’s Stakes

-This race went through an elongated period on hiatus.
-It was discontinued in World War II and didn’t come back to the schedule until 1968.
-The Prince of Wales in question was the future Edward VII since he held the title when the race was created in 1862.
+This event experienced an elongated hiatus.
+It was suspended during World War II and didn’t return until 1968.
+The Prince of Wales who figures in the title was the future Edward VII since he held the title at the time the race was created in 1862.

-Recent two-time winners of this event include Mtoto in 1987 and 1988 and Muhtarram in 1994 and 1995.
-Perhaps the biggest star to make her way to the Prince of Wales winner’s circle in recent years was Ouija Board.
-The mare also won the Epsom Oaks, which is the distaff equivalent of the Epsom Derby, as well as two Breeders’ Cup Fillies and Mares Turf championships.
+The last two-time winners of this event are Mtoto (1987 and 1988) and Muhtarram (1994 and 1995).
+Probably the biggest star in recent years to make her way to the winner's circle for the Prince of Wales was Ouija Board.
+The mare, who also won the Epsom Oaks (the distaff equivalent of the Epsom Derby), won two Breeders' Cup Filly and Mare Turf championships.

 The Gold Cup

-No stayer has ever been as brilliant in the Gold Cup as Yeats, who won this race four years in a row from 2006 to 2009.
-The Gold Cup is also part of the Stayers Triple Crown.
-The other races included are the Goodwood Cup and Doncaster Cup, and the last horse to win all three races was Double Trigger in 1995.
+There has never been such a bountiful performer in the Gold Cup as Yeats, who took this event an unparalleled four years in a row from 2006 to 2009.
+The Gold Cup is also part of the Stayers Triple Crown, of which the other two members are the Goodwood Cup and the Doncaster Cup.
+The last horse to win all three of these races was Double Trigger, in 1995.

 The Commonwealth Cup

-This race is the newest Group One event added to the Royal Ascot Festival.
-In previous years, three-year-olds were eligible for the Diamond Jubilee, also a part of Royal Ascot.
-Once that race was restricted to four-year-olds and older, a new race for three-year-old sprinters was needed.
+This race is the latest Group One event to be hosted at the Royal Ascot Festival.
+In past years, the Diamond Jubilee—also part of Royal Ascot—was open to both three- and four-year-olds.
+Once the Diamond Jubilee became a race exclusively for horses four years old and up, however, a new race for three-year-old sprinters was needed.

 The Coronation Stakes